Reading with you! πŸ“–

 CSNetworking

 You type a URL and a webpage appears.
-That process involves dozens of steps happening in milliseconds that almost nobody knows about.
+That involves dozens of steps in milliseconds.

 +